CIT2202/user-authentication/README.md

 * To test your understanding, add another user to the users table.
 Invent an email address and a password.
 Hash this password (like the examples in *hashing.php*).
 In phpmyadmin use the 'insert' tab to these user details to the database table.
 Check you can successfully login using this username/password.

 * One weakness of this example is the user has to click a link or use the back button on *login_process.php*.
-Add redirection to the *login_process.php* so that the user is automatically taken to the home page if they enter the correct details, and returned to the login page if they don't.
+Add redirection to *login_process.php* so that the user is automatically taken to the home page if they enter the correct details, or returned to the login page if they don't.
     * If this works, think about how you can pass a message back to the login page letting the user know they entered the wrong details (use a session variable).